 The Bible is filled to the brim with amazing portraits of God’s grace.
 All throughout its pages, God desires to reveal Himself as the sole, sovereign Savior and you as the destitute and desperate sinner.
-Our God delights in saving the wretches and wrecks like you and me because He wants us to see is that we should “never dare to doubt the possibility of your being forgiven.”
-(Spurgeon, 31) Regardless of who you are, where you come from, or what’s going on right now, God’s grace is stronger!
+Our God delights in saving the wretches and wrecks like you and me because He wants us to see is that we should “never dare to doubt the possibility of your being forgiven.”1 Regardless of who you are, where you come from, or what’s going on right now, God’s grace is stronger!

 If you read Ezekiel 36-37, you’re given another incredible message of God meeting our mess with His mercy — rather, our deadness with His deliverance.
 The prophet Ezekiel’s ministry occurs during a time of great darkness.
 Confusion, exile, and violence plague the nations.
 The whole world was riddled with war and conflict.
 It’s in this darkness, however, that there comes a vision of hope, a portrait of grace.
 The divine promise of Ezekiel 36 gives new life and new hope with the promise of a “new heart” and a “new spirit.”
 God declares, “I will sprinkle clean water on you, and you shall be clean from all your uncleannesses, and from all your idols I will cleanse you.
 And I will give you a new heart, and a new spirit I will put within you.
 And I will remove the heart of stone from your flesh and give you a heart of flesh.
 And I will put my Spirit within you, and cause you to walk in my statutes and be careful to obey my rules.”
 (Ezek.
 36:25-27)

 When His honor is cast aside, He does whatever it takes to restore it, to “vindicate the holiness” of His great name.
 (Ezek.
 36:23)